TEDxAuckland/tedx-auckland-site/src/_events/dining-in-the-dark.md

 # Introducing A World First

-On August 31st, TEDxAuckland is hosting a Salon event which will be the first TEDx event in the world to be held in complete darkness.
+On August 31st, TEDxAuckland is hosting a Salon event which will be the first TEDx event in the world to be held in **complete darkness**.

 Hosted by Dining in the Dark and shared with you by Vodafone NZ - this will be an unforgettable experience like no other.